himabindu-run/himabindu-run/README.md

 :zap: I'm kinda **"Jack of all trades"**.

 #### What's cooking :grey_question:
-- Reading "Cateogry Theory for programmers" by Bartosz Milewski.
+- Reading "Learn a you a Haskell for great good" and solving some problems in Haskell.
-- Learning about Databases
+- Trying to solve more problems.
-- programmingggggg and preparing for an Interview.
+- Learning Data Structures and Algorithms(This is never ending).

 #### We can talk about...
 - Python, C, Cpp, Haskell, Java.